ietf-rats/draft-birkholz-rats-reference-interaction-model/draft-birkholz-reference-ra-interaction-model.md

 Attester Identity:

+Attestation Authenticity:

+: An Attestation MUST be authentic.

-: An Attester MUST possess an Identity, enabling a Verifier to identify the Attester.
-This Identity MUST be part of the signed claims (attestation evidence) that the Attester conveys to the Verifier.
+: An attestation, in order to be authentic, MAY This Identity MUST be part of the signed assertions (attestation evidence) that the Attester conveys to the Verifier.
 An Identity MAY be a unique identity or it MAY be included in a zero-knowledge proof (ZKP) or be part of a group signature.

 Authentication Secret:

 : An Authentication Secret MUST be present on the Attester.
-The Attester MUST sign claims with that Authentication Secret, proving the authenticity of the claims.
+The Attester MUST sign assertions with that Authentication Secret, proving the authenticity of the assertions.
 The Authentication Secret MUST be established before a remote attestation procedure can take place.
 How it is established is out of scope for this reference model.

 # Remote Attestation Interaction Model